paulobolinhas/GraphQL-Demo-Service/README.md

 ## Service test 1 & 2

-Non running GraphQL service test (other packages)
+Non running GraphQL service tests (other packages) - done in Mercedes-Benz.io internship (only the implementation here, not the whole project)